Walt Disney: Animation Pioneer

-A world without animation is difficult to picture.
-The favorite films and Saturday morning cartoons of our youth would not be the same were it not for the characters brought to life on screen.
+It’s hard to imagine a world without animation.
+The beloved Saturday morning cartoons of our youth would not exist, and our favorite movies would not be the same were it not for the memorable animated characters brought to life on screen.

-From 1930s films like “Snow White and the Seven Dwarfs” to modern breakout hits like “Frozen,” animation has been at the heart of capturing audiences for decades.
-The transformation of this industry has involved breathtaking technological evolution and continues to create the kind of visual storytelling that viewers of all ages can connect with.
+From 1930s films like “Snow White and the Seven Dwarfs” to modern breakout hits like “Frozen,” animation has continued to capture audiences’ imaginations.
+The transformation of this industry has involved breathtaking technological evolution and continues to create a type of visual storytelling that connects with viewers of all ages.

-As International Animation Day celebrates the art (and engineering) of animation, the National Inventors Hall of Fame®(NIHF) commends the work of NIHF Inductee Walt Disney.
-Although Disney has one of the most universally recognized names, the icon’s inventive side is lesser known.
-His contributions to the field of animation were a catalyst in the expansion of the entertainment empire known as The Walt Disney Co. — the entity that has created numerous film and television classics.
+In celebration of International Animation Day, a holiday that recognizes the art and engineering of animation, the National Inventors Hall of Fame®(NIHF) commends the work of NIHF Inductee Walt Disney.
+Although Disney has one of the most universally recognized names, the icon’s inventive side is comparatively less known.
+In fact, his contributions to the field of animation represent a catalyst in the expansion of the entertainment empire known as The Walt Disney Co. — an entity responsible for numerous film and television classics.

 Always an Illustrator